boobalana/pro/README.md

-# Basic Multi container Application in kubernetes
+# Basic Multi container Application in Kubernetes

 In this demo project we are using React client, Node.js backend, PostgreSQL and Nginx for application and Deployment using Kubernetes.

 It is a basic application to get inputs as numbers from client and retrieve saved numbers from Database.

-#Lets Get Started with the deployment.
+#Lets get started with deployment.

 ## Pre-Requisites
 1. Install [minikube](https://minikube.sigs.k8s.io/docs/start/)